 I am a 2003 graduate of Parkland High School.
 I went on to achieve my Bachelor’s Degree in journalism from Penn State University.
 I continued my education at Lehigh University in Bethlehem where I received my Master’s Degree in Special Education.
 While at Lehigh, I worked as a Research Intern at Community Choices, a community-based work program for adults with cognitive and physical disabilities.
 I also spent a year as a Teacher Associate at Lehigh’s Centennial School, which serves special education students with emotional disturbance and/or Autism.

 Sports are a huge part of how I spend my time outside of school.
-This year is my fourth season as the head varsity coach of the Brandywine Heights boys’ basketball team.
+This year is my seventh season as the head varsity coach of the Brandywine Heights boys’ basketball team.
 I previously coached high school basketball for 6 seasons at both Parkland High School and Emmaus High School.
 I previously served as the co-head coach of the BHHS varsity golf team for 3 seasons as well.
 I am also a fan of all Philadelphia sports teams, an avid Penn State football fan, and enjoy rooting on both the Nittany Lions and North Carolina Tar Heels during the college basketball season.